-Learn how to activate browser cookies options that easily clean junk files and clear your search histories from your Mac browser.
+Learn how to enable cookies on Mac X OS that easily clean junk files and clear your search histories from your Mac browser.
 Have you found your favorite website that you want to visit everyday, then you need to remember those site URL so you don’t need to type those site and login details once again.
 If you want to do this process, then you must to enable cookies on your new browser to store these kind of information.

 We are noting here about Internet cookies not those edible things and this is the best place to prove those browser overall experience and also privacy settings because it will store your personal data there.
 Please be aware about how to clean Malware, Spyware, Adware, Trojan websites on your Mac.

 On your Mac browser, cookies enable or disable features is such a straight forward.

 Enabling Mac Browser Cookies

 - Select -> ‘Show cookies‘ to view current cookies whether blocked or not

 - Launch -> Firefox